This series must be read in order. Begin with HELL 1 here.

 I recently read an article from a guy who said that Jesus was the “Great Theologian of Hell.”

-I know this may be a shocking statement for some of you, because that is what you have heard your entire life.
-But the idea of being punished for eternity in Hell did not develop until the 4th Century from a bishop from Hippo name Augustine, who began to paint a picture of a retributive God that sends the unrepentant to the fiery underground.
+I know this may be a shocking statement, because that is what you have heard your entire life.
+But the idea of being punished for eternity in hell did not develop until the 5th Century and it was by a bishop from Hippo name Augustine, who began to paint a picture of a retributive God that sends the unrepentant to the fiery underground.

 And as you know, fear can be an effective method in controlling people.